kebaldwi/DNAC-TEMPLATES/ExamplesAndConcepts.md

 4. [Dynamic Automation](https://github.com/kebaldwi/DNAC-TEMPLATES/tree/master/LABS/LAB8-Dynamic-Automation/) - This lab uses Advanced Automation techniques **(allow 2.0 hrs)**

 ### Where
-This is an example which you may want to test with in the lab in combination with the **PnP Template** offered [here]().
+This is an example which you may want to test with in the lab in combination with the **PnP Template** offered [here](./ExamplesAndConcepts.md#plug-and-play-pnp-template).
 Within the following location is an example project written in ***Jinja2*** in JSON format which can be imported into the Template Editor/Hub:

 [⬇︎Full DNA Center Sample Project⬇︎](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/DAYN/DNAC-SAMPLE-TEMPLATES-01302023-project.json)

 ### Features
+This project includes templates with a number of built in features, which allow for the majority of use cases.
+We will explore those here in this section.

+examples

 ## Summary
 These examples are ready for testing in your lab.
 These are aides to help you get up to speed with what is possible when automating with DNA Center.
 The intent of this part of the repository is to aide in learning and not provide production ready templates.
 All templates here are for **LAB Purposes ONLY** and by downloading any content you acknowledge that this is not production ready code.